DrRoach/ImageLibrary/README.md

 ```

 ###setup.json
 This is the file in which you can customize the plugin.
-You can set the directory in which to save and get the images from and also set the width and height of the images.

 Examples: